 People have different ways of dealing with their emotions.

-Because only when you recognize and acknowledge your feelings can you make better CHOICES about how to express or take action on them.
+Because when you recognize and acknowledge your feelings, you make better CHOICES.

 You decided not to yell at her because you know it can make her behavior worse.
 So is it good for you to repress your anger?